What is the real purpose of parenting?

 In the meantime, “as many as are led by the Spirit of God, these are sons of God.… The Spirit… bears witness with our spirit that we are the children of God” (Romans 8:14, 16).
 What an awesome privilege!
-If we are willing to be led and trained by our spiritual parent (God the Father) and our “elder brother” (Jesus Christ), we can eventually fulfill God’s stated purpose for us: to be fully created in His image.
-God’s intent is to bring up godly children, in His image, who will reign under Him as kings and priests with Jesus Christ on this earth: “And have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5:10).
+If we are willing to be led and trained by our spiritual Parent (God the Father) and our elder Brother (Jesus Christ), we can eventually fulfill God’s stated purpose for us: to be fully created in His image.
+God’s intent is to bring up godly children in His image who will reign under Him as kings and priests with Jesus Christ on this earth: “You… have made us kings and priests to our God; and we shall reign on the earth” (Revelation 5:9–10).

 A Christian’s children have a special blessing.
 The Apostle Paul reminded the Corinthians that a child with even one converted Christian parent is “holy” (1 Corinthians 7:14)—which means that such a child is unique in God’s sight and has been “set apart.”
 But will all such children of believers eagerly respond to God?
 Their physical parents can play a major role in making it very easy—or very difficult—for them to respond.

 We need to realize that to be “called by God” simply means that one has received an invitation from God.
 Sometimes invitations are sent to those asked to come to a wedding.
 Often, the invitation is sent with an R.S.V.P., which requests your response to the invitation.
 If you intend to come, you must let the host know your intentions so a place will be saved for you.